Plugin Estimation of Smooth Optimal Transport Maps: The Two-Sample Problem

 Furthermore, if $\Omega = [0,1]^d$ and we additionally assume that $\gamma^{-1} \leq q \leq \gamma$ over $\Omega$, then

 \end{proposition} Proposition~\ref{prop:transport_1nn} proves that the one-nearest neighbor estimator achieves the minimax rate in equation~\eqref{eq:HR_lower_bound}, up to a polylogarithmic factor.
 This result is in stark contrast to standard risk bounds for $K$-nearest neighbor nonparametric regression, for which the number $K$ of nearest neighbors is typically required to diverge in order to achieve the minimax estimation rate of a Lipschitz continuous regression function~\citep{gyorfi2006}.
-Though increasing~$K$ reduces the variance of such estimators, in our setting, Propositions~\ref{prop:curvature_empirical}--\ref{prop:transport_1nn} suggest that the variance of $\hat T_{nm}^{\mathrm{1NN}}$ is already dominated by its large bias, stemming from that of the in-sample coupling $\hat\pi$, thereby making it sufficient to use $K=1$ to obtain a near-optimal rate.
+Though increasing~$K$ reduces the variance of such estimators, in our setting, Propositions~\ref{prop:curvature_empirical}--\ref{prop:transport_1nn} suggest that the variance of $\hat T_{nm}^{\mathrm{1NN}}$ is already dominated by its large bias, stemming from that of the in-sample coupling $\hat\pi$.
+Therefore, the choice $K=1$ is sufficient to obtain a near-optimal rate.
 While the one-nearest neighbor estimator is simplest to analyze, it is natural to expect that any linear smoother with sufficiently small bandwidth may be used to smooth the in-sample coupling $\hat\pi_{nm}$ and lead to a similar rate.

 \textbf{Convex Least Squares Estimator.} Though nearly minimax optimal, the estimator $\hat T_{nm}^{\mathrm{1NN}}$ is typically not the gradient of a convex function, and is therefore not an admissible optimal transport map in its own right.
 We next show how this property can be enforced using an estimator inspired by nonparametric least squares regression.
-Let $\calJ_\lambda$ denote the class of functions $\varphi:\Omega \to \bbR$ which are convex and have $\lambda$-Lipschitz gradients $\nabla\varphi$.
+Let $\calJ_\lambda$ denote the class of functions $\varphi:\bbR^d \to \bbR$ which are convex and have $\lambda$-Lipschitz gradients $\nabla\varphi$ over~$\Omega$.
 Define the least squares estimator

 The computation of the above infinite-dimensional optimization problem can be reduced to that of solving a finite-dimensional quadratic program, by a direct extension of well-known solvers for shape-constrained nonparametric regression with Lipschitz and convex constraints (cf. \cite{seijo2011}, \cite{mazumder2019}, and references therein).
 We obtain the following upper bound by a simple extension of Proposition~\ref{prop:transport_1nn}. \begin{proposition} Proposition~\ref{prop:transport_1nn} continues to hold when $\hat T_{nm}^{\mathrm{1NN}}$ is replaced by $\hat T_{nm}^{\mathrm{LS}}$. \end{proposition}